huggingface/hub-docs/docs/hub/spaces-reference.md

 Will be parsed automatically from your code if not specified here.

 **`pinned`** : _boolean_
-Whether the Space stays on top of your list.
+Whether the Space stays on top of your profile.
+Can be useful if you have a lot of Spaces so you and others can quickly see your best Space.